OVERVIEW

 ADM-Scovill Hall, MBA Classroom 207

-EOC equipment and supplies are maintained and stored by the Department of Public Safety
+EOC equipment and supplies are maintained and stored by the Office of Public Safety

-The Department of Public Safety is responsible for the planning and general management of the EOC facility and its resources.
-They will assemble appropriate data, equipment and supplies.
+The Office of Public Safety is responsible for the planning and general management of the EOC facility and its resources.
+They will assemble appropriate data, equipment, and supplies.
 They will prepare an EOC Resources Directory, containing critical internal and external contact information and emergency action checklists.
 Copies are kept at the EOC and are available for relocation to an alternative site.

-As soon as possible, the Department of Public Safety is responsible for providing a scribe to record incident events the order is as follows:
+As soon as possible, the Office of Public Safety is responsible for providing a scribe to record incident events the order is as follows:

 ORGANIZATIONAL RECOVERY

-As the incident begins to stabilize, efforts towards beginning Organizational Recovery will become the focus of the ERT.
-If deemed necessary, the President will appoint a recovery task force, led by the Vice President of Business and Financial Affairs.
+As the incident begins to stabilize, efforts towards beginning Organizational Recovery will become the focus of the IRT.
+If deemed necessary, the President will appoint a recovery task force, led by the Executive Vice President/Chief Strategy Officer.
 This task force will be responsible for organizing the resumption of normal business operations to quickly support the resumption of the academic mission.
 It will also be responsible to thoroughly document the incurred institutional costs due to infrastructure damage and response/recovery expenses.

 The task force will be comprised of the following departments:

-Depending on the breadth of the damage, representatives from Academic Affairs, Student Development (Residence Life), Human Resources, or other departments may be added to the task force to assist in the recovery effort.
+Depending on the breadth of the damage, representatives from Academic Affairs, Student Affairs, Human Resources, or other departments may be added to the task force to assist in the recovery effort.

 All departments should be prepared to assist the recovery task force in their mission.
 They can assist greatly by retaining all documentation related to the incident.
 This documentation will be vital in recovering costs associated with the incident.
 Some examples of pertinent records are listed here: